 Surviving partners should also be aware of RCW 11.11.070, which requires all “testamentary beneficiaries” who are entitled to a nonprobate asset that has passed to another person to bring a petition under TEDRA no later than (1) the earlier of six months after the will is admitted to probate or (2) one year after the account owner’s death.
 This statute of limitations would be important for a surviving partner to be aware of in the event that he or she is named in the will, but a nonprobate asset containing community-like property are passing to another beneficiary.
 It is unclear whether this statute of limitations would also apply to an unmarried partner who is unnamed in the will.
 Still, in asserting his or her community property-like claim against the nonprobate asset, it would be best for the surviving partner to comply with this statute.

 Another limitations period for a CIR partner to remember is if one partner dies during the pendency of a case to dissolve a CIR.
-In such cases, the Personal Representative of the estate must be substituted as defendants/respondent in the CIR case within four months of appointment.
+In such cases, the personal representative of the estate must be substituted as the respondent in the CIR case within four months of appointment.
 RCW 11.40.110.
 In In re Estate of Herrin, 189 Wn.
 App.
 1049, 2015 WL 5124758 (2015) (unpublished), the unmarried couple was together for only two years, but one year after separation one of the partners filed a CIR action.
 About three years later, while the CIR action was pending, one partner died.
-The survivor filed a creditor claim in the probate action, and about one and a half years later, the PR moved to the close the probate and asked the court to disregard the claim for two reasons: A creditor claim is not the proper means for pursuing the claim, and the survivor failed to substitute the PR into the CIR case as a defendants.
+The survivor filed a creditor claim in the probate action, and about one and a half years later, the PR moved to the close the probate and asked the court to disregard the claim for two reasons: A creditor claim is not the proper means for pursuing the claim, and the survivor failed to substitute the PR into the CIR case as a defendant.
 The trial and appellate court agreed that the survivor’s failure to follow RCW 11.40.110 was fatal to the claim.

 Most of the law that governs the disposition of property and liabilities at the end of a marriage, RCW 26.09.080, apply equally to the end of a CIR.
 Connell, 127 Wn.2d at 349.
 In applying these principles to the end of a CIR, a court will presume that all assets and income acquired during the CIR are community-like and owned by both parties.
 Id. at 351.
 Any asset purchased or earned prior to the beginning of the relationship is separate and not before the court subject to distribution.
 Soltero v.
 Wimer, 159 Wn.2d 428, 434, 150 P.3d 552 (2007), citing Connell, 127 Wn.2d at 350.
 For assets acquired during the relationship, the partner claiming that the property is separate can rebut the presumption of joint ownership by showing proof that the asset was acquired by gift or inheritance, by separate funds or separate credit, or from the traceable rents, issues, and profits of separate property.
 Connell, 127 Wn.2d at 351; Cummings v.
 Anderson, 94 Wn.2d 135, 139, 614 P.2d 1283 (1980); In re Marriage of White, Wn.
 App.
 545, 550, 20 P.3d 481 (2001).